C2N Diagnostics and Unilabs Announce Global Partnership, Bringing Together Innovation Leaders in Diagnostics and Laboratory Medicine to Advance Brain Health

 - Agreement Plans to Facilitate a Technology Transfer of C2N's Proprietary Portfolio of Alzheimer's Blood Biomarkers to Deliver a Unilabs Testing Network Across Europe

-ST. LOUIS, Miss. and GENEVA, SWITZERLAND, Aug.
+ST. LOUIS and GENEVA, Aug.
 7, 2024 /PRNewswire/ -- Unilabs ("Unilabs"), a leading international provider of diagnostic services, and C2N Diagnostics, LLC ("C2N"), a pioneer in advanced diagnostic solutions in the field of Alzheimer's disease (AD) and related neurological disorders, today announced a major milestone in brain health diagnostics and research across Europe and beyond.

 Unilabs and C2N have signed a multi-year partnership agreement that will increase access to C2N's Precivity portfolio of blood tests on an exclusive basis in Europe, including Norway, Switzerland, and the United Kingdom.
 The agreement will also provide access in Peru, Saudi Arabia, and the United Arab Emirates.